A French “Windrush”? What France Has Done to Its Overseas Populations

 In fact, outside the French-speaking world, this government-organized migration remains largely unknown.

-Like the Windrush generation, immigrants recruited through the Bumidom program helped rebuild France after the war.
+Like the Windrush generation, the immigrants recruited by Bumidom helped rebuild France after the war.
 They also faced discrimination because of their ethnic and cultural backgrounds.
 It is time to thank them and pay them a fitting tribute.

-Antonia Wimbush, Early-career researcher (French-language studies) & English tutor, University of Montpellier
+Antonia Wimbush, Early-career researcher (French-speaking studies) & English tutor, University of Montpellier

 The original version of this article was published on The Conversation.